Chris Hill (DJ)

 Chris Hill (8 January 1945 – 11 September 2025) was a British disc jockey.
-He worked at the club Lacy Lady in Ilford, as well as at the Goldmine Canvey Island and was the head of the 'Soul Mafia' a group of DJs which included Greg Edwards, DJ Froggy, Jeff Young and Robbie Vincent, in London and the South East of England into the early 1980s.
-He had a major input into the creation of the British 'Brit Funk' music scene of the late 1970s and early 1980s.
+He worked at the club Lacy Lady in Ilford, as well as at the Goldmine on Canvey Island and was the head of the Soul Mafia, a group of DJs which included Greg Edwards, DJ Froggy, Jeff Young and Robbie Vincent, in London and the South East of England into the early 1980s.
+He had a major input into the creation of the British Brit funk music scene of the late 1970s and early 1980s.